 Coronavirus (COVID-19) - Latest Information

 Week commencing 02/08/21 - Any person that is registered at BMG and is 18 or over, is eligible for a Covid-19 vaccine.
-We are also including any patient aged 16 years to 64 years with underlying health conditions which put them at higher risk of serious disease and mortality (excluding any pregnant ladies).
-This also includes carers, registered at BMG .
-Please can we ask for your patience, this is an extremely large group.
-The expanded shielding list of patients will be also included in this cohort.
+We are also including any patient aged 16 years to 64 years with underlying health conditions which put them at higher risk of serious disease and mortality, including any pregnant ladies,this also includes carers registered at BMG .

 Bay Medical Group COVID-19 vaccination programme.